systematic-magic/AgingPubMed/research_papers_pdf.rst

 8. Dates
 --------

 8.1.
-Check that Dates section has titles “Received:”, “Accepted:”, “Published:” (starts with capital letter and followed by colon (:))
+Check that “Received:”, “Accepted:”, “Published:” is in black and bold font.

 8.2.
-Check that “Received:”, “Accepted:”, “Published:” is in black and bold font

-8.3.
-Check that dates are separated by white space
+Check that dates are separated by white space.

 .. image:: /_static/dates.png
    :alt: Dates